Simon-Briggs/sampleMeetupApp/README.txt

 Add current filter to list of saved filters

 Beyond scope of this basic implementation, remaining CRUD operations on the collection level, as well as CRUD on the item level:
-PUT DELETE /events
+PUT DELETE /event
 PUT DELETE /filter
 GET PUT POST DELETE /topics

-GET PUT POST DELETE /events/eventName
+GET PUT POST DELETE /event/eventName
 GET PUT POST DELETE /filter/filterName
-GET PUT POST DELETE /topics/topicName
+GET PUT POST DELETE /topic/topicName

 The header of all requests will contain the authentication token returned by the user management service.

 Translations:
 This app will only support English

-Future Improvements to app:
+Future improvements to app:
-Check JSON before parsing
+Check received JSON before parsing
+Seperate out text strings into a separate JSON file, for easier translation down the line Separate out xhr requests into a separate service for readability